Frequently Asked Questions

 Crafts Artist?

 Ours is a juried event, open to residents of the Carolinas, Virginia, Georgia, and Tennessee only; and all items must be the handiwork of the participant, who must be present.
-The deadline for submission is March 1.
-Please visit https://www.enofest.org/crafts for full guidelines, list of participants, and link to this year’s application.
+View guidelines and list of participants here.

 Food Vendor?